Horseland: Training

 Horseland players could train their animals by "Show Training" or "Ticket Training."
 Show Training involved players entering their horses or dogs in shows where points were awarded the next day.
 As their animals gained points, the user also gained "Player Points," which were equal to the number of points the animal gained.
 However, with every show the animal's health bar decreased, limiting the number of shows a horse or dog could enter.

 The other method, Ticket Training, was through the use of tickets that Premium players could purchase at the online store.
 One training ticket gave a horse or dog 30 points without it affecting the animal's health.
 These tickets could be used on the player's own animals or the player could choose to sell it as a service to other players.
 As it was a player-operated service, ticket prices fluctuated depending on the seller.
 Horse tickets were removed from the game in October 2008 and re-introduced in January 2009.

 Some players offered a service referred to as "point training", or training a horse or dog using one of the above methods to "x" number of points for "x" amount of money.
-Generally, hiring other players to do such a thing was be more expensive than doing so personally.
+Generally, hiring other players to do such a thing was more expensive than doing so personally.